A topic from the subject of Synthesis in Chemistry.

 Key Points

-• Inorganic chemistry is the study of inorganic substances, which are compounds that are not organic.
+• Inorganic chemistry studies compounds that are not organic.

-• Inorganic substances are typically composed of elements other than carbon, hydrogen, and oxygen.
+• Inorganic substances usually contain elements other than carbon, hydrogen, and oxygen.

-• Inorganic substances can have a metallic or non-metallic character.
+• Inorganic substances can exhibit metallic or non-metallic characteristics.

-• Inorganic chemistry has a wide range of applications, including the development of new materials, the synthesis of drugs, and the understanding of environmental processes.
+• Inorganic chemistry is vital for developing new materials, synthesizing drugs, and understanding environmental processes.

 Synthesis of Inorganic Compounds: Preparation of Potassium Hexacyanoferrate(III)